NickKarpowicz/LightwaveExplorer/README.md

   - [NVIDIA CUDA (optional)](https://developer.nvidia.com/cuda-downloads)

   You'll also need your basic compilation stuff, which I assume you already installed at some point (e.g. sudo apt install build-essential git g++).

+  Check where oneAPI is; it will either be in /opt as in the code block below, or might be in /home/yourusername.

   Once those are installed, cross your fingers and enter this in the terminal with your remaining hand: